handrykanda/react-native-news-app/README.md

 ### **General functionality:**

-- Display with of news.
+- Display list of news.
 - Open any news article using a webview.
 - You can also share the news article with friends